Affiliate marketing has been chosen as one of the top two revenue generators for publishers.

 - We show you how you can use your content (blog posts, Instagram posts, reviews and other) to monetize on Pinterest.

-- We show you how you can create a collection of items (with tips and recommendations) to share a full experience on VENNDY, even if you don't have a blog.
+- We show you how you can use VENNDY to create a collection of items, with tips and recommendations of products, places, and services around one pinnable image for sharing a full experience, even if you don't have a blog.
 Yet, in order to monetize your content, you still need to join at least one affiliate program.
 Make sure to read Affiliate Marketing – Best Practices: Are You Ready To Join?

 - We sum up with explaining how you can use Pinterest to become a trusted influencer.